mmoskal/logic-jacdac/README.md

-# logic-jacdac
+# JACDAC Serial

-Saleae Logic 2 analyzer for JACDAC packets
+Allows analyzing JD data.

+## Usage

+* add an Async Serial analyzer at 1mbit and standard settings.
+* use it as input for this analyzer